 Virginia Madsen (Sara Campbell), Kyle Gallner (Matt Campbell), Elias Koteas (Reverend Nicholas Popescu), Amanda Crew (Wendy), Martin Donovan (Peter Campbell), Sophi Knight (Mary Campbell), Ty Wood (Billy Campbell), Erik Berg (Jonah), D.W.
 Brown (Dr Brooks), John Bluethner (Ramsey Aickman)

 Connecticut, 1987.
 Sara Campbell’s teenage son Matt has cancer and she is spending much time transporting him to the hospital and back.
 She and her husband Peter decide the easiest thing would be to buy a second house nearer to the hospital.
-They find an old house going cheaply and Sara, Matt and the children move in.
+They find an old house going cheaply and move in.
 Matt soon experiences ghostly apparitions and visions of a boy his own age from the 1920s.
 They discover that the house used to be a funeral home.
-Digging into the background, they learn how owner Ramsey Aickman and his teenage medium Jonah conducted experiments in necromancy using the corpses he tended.
+Digging into the background, they learn how owner Ramsey Aickman and his teenage medium Jonah conducted experiments in necromancy using the corpses at the home.
 Increasingly more threateningly, the ghosts of the dead now intrude into the present due to Matt being able to perceive them because he is near to death.

 Neither The Amityville Horror nor its remake The Amityville Horror (2005), or any of the other films in this true-life ghost story mini-genre such as An American Haunting (2005), make a particularly convincing case for depicting a real-life haunting.
-The same befalls The Haunting in Connecticut, which rapidly falls into the tired cliches and theatrics of the modern ghost story.
-The film here borrows many of the basics from The Amityville Horror – tedium inducing reality games where people constantly wonder if they imagine apparitions; the son descending into brooding obsessiveness, while the father of the household lapses into drunkenness and becomes abusive.
-The Haunting in Connecticut also co-opts another cliche from the haunted house genre – the one where the apparitions are in danger of being dismissed by those around the principal character because of a history of mental illness (or in this case because of side effects produced by medication).
+The same befalls The Haunting in Connecticut, which rapidly falls prey to the well-worn cliches and theatrics of the modern ghost story.
+The film borrows many of the basics from The Amityville Horror – tedium inducing reality games where people constantly wonder if they imagine apparitions; the son descending into brooding obsessiveness, while the father of the household lapses into drunkenness and becomes abusive.
+The film also co-opts another cliche from the haunted house genre – where the apparitions are dismissed by those around the principal character because of a history of mental illness (or in this case because of side effects produced by medication).

 Production company Gold Circle Films conducted a further true-life ghost story, also adapted from an episode of A Haunting, with The Haunting in Connecticut 2: The Ghosts of Georgia (2013).